common name: cottony cushion scale

 The following account of the introduction of this scale insect into Florida is largely taken from Gossard (1901).
 The vedalia beetle, Rodolia cardinalis (Mulsant), was introduced into California in 1888 for the biological control of the cottony cushion scale (DeBach 1973).
 In 1893, the owners of a nursery in Keene, Florida (Pinellas County) sent an inquiry to someone in California about the possibility of the vedalia beetle (a ladybug) being used to control other scale insects in Florida.

-Apparently interpreting this as a request for the ladybug the California party sent a shipment of these ladybugs and included some cottony cushion scales as food for the ladybugs.
-The nursery owners who either didn't see the scales or assumed they would be of no consequence, left the packing container near a citrus tree which eventually became infested.
-Florida now had the dreaded cottony cushion scale with which to contend.
+Apparently interpreting this as a request for the ladybug, the California party sent a shipment of these ladybugs and included some cottony cushion scales as food for the ladybugs.
+The nursery owners, who either didn't see the scales or assumed they would be of no consequence, left the packing container near a citrus tree which eventually became infested.
 The originally infested Florida trees were destroyed, but infested trees appeared again in late 1898.
 However, this was presumably from a new introduction from a tramp peddler of nursery stock in about 1895 (Gossard 1901).

 Figure 2.
 Adult vedalia beetles, Rodolia cardinalis (Mulsant), feeding on cottony cushion scale, Icerya purchasi Maskell.
 Photograph by Division of Plant Industry.